robertu94/robertu94.github.io/content/learning/development.markdown

 ### Build Systems

 Another key tool to become familiar with is your build system.
+Build systems as you expect allow you to build your project.
+Yes, you could write a shell script or a program to build your program, but a proper build system will do a better job than you can quickly do without it:

++ parallelize your build according to dependencies
++ handle caching and incremental compilation between builds
++ download and include dependencies
++ handle differences between compilers
++ provide a system to cross compile for a different native architecture
++ automatically provide hooks to customize installation, and debug builds
++ provide reasonable defaults.

 Every language seems to rely on its own build system and there are relatively few of them that work across languages.

 So what should you learn to do with your build system?